Linuxfabrik/monitoring-plugins/check-plugins/php-status/README.rst

 * if Opcache Memory usage is above the given percentage thresholds (default 80/90%)
 * if Opcache Key usage is above the given percentage thresholds (default 80/90%)
-* if Opcache Hit Rate is below the given percentage thresholds (default 80/90%)
 * if Opcache interned string usage is above the given percentage thresholds (default 80/90%)